davweb/toast/README.md

 Display a notification with a custom title and a subtitle:

-`$ ./toast --title "Example Notification" --subtitle "Some context" Lorem ipsum dolor sit amet, consectetur adipiscing elit.`
+`toast --title "Example Notification" --subtitle "Some context" Lorem ipsum dolor sit amet, consectetur adipiscing elit.`

 ![image of notification](screenshots/subtitle.png)